-- MA in International Policy Studies
+- MA in International Policy and Development

 - MA in International Education Management

-- Joint MPA/International Education Management
+- Joint MPA/MA in International Education Management

-- Joint MBA/International Environmental Policy
+- Joint MBA/MA in International Environmental Policy

 - Completed the full two-year tour of Peace Corps service, or the full tour minus up to 90 days if returned home on an emergency leave.

-- Granted "Early Close of Service" or "Interrupted Service" status due to circumstances beyond volunteer's control.
+- Granted Early Close of Service or Interrupted Service status due to circumstances beyond the volunteer's control.

-- Medically separated as a Volunteer.
+- Medically separated as a volunteer.

 Fellows are selected based on the quality of their applications and the availability of fellowships.
 Fellowships are awarded on a first-come, first-served basis, and, if space is unavailable, a waitlist is created.